Digz0/TwitchPeakAnalyzer/README.md

 5. Navigate to the Twitch VOD page.
 The extension will automatically load chat peaks.

 6. While watching the VOD:
-   - Press 'N' to jump to the next peak.
+   - Press 'Enter' to jump to the next peak.
    - An on-screen notification will appear when you're in a peak window.

 ### Additional Options